cnlohr/cilbox/Assets/Cilbox/README.md

 ### Cilbox has
  * `CilboxableAttribute` So you can add `[Cilboxable]` to your class as an attribute that will tell Cilbox to emulate it.
  * `CilboxProxy` - The MonoBehaviour that replaces your script.
+ * `Cilbox` - A static thing for managing the whole system.

+### Cilbox internally uses
+ * `CilboxMethod` - for holding information about classes that are being overridden.
  * `CilboxClass` - for holding information about classes that are being overridden.
- * `Cilbox` - A static thing for managing the whole system.
+ * `StackElement` - a generic "object" like thing that can be written into/altered/etc, without needing to box/unbox/etc.
+ *

 ### The general approach
 1. You mark your class as `[Cilboxable]`